arthur0/devops-coding-challenge/Readme.md

 For this part you need to request ssh for a machine.
 Please do that before we start.

 ### 2.1 Deployment
 Write the necessary scripts for deployment for this APP.
 Note this can be a single machine deployment, no concerns with scalability are necessary.
-You should do so using Ansible and Fabric.
+You should do so using Ansible and Fabric or Docker.
 If you have no experience with these tools but have experience with equivalent ones, please use the other tools.

 ### 2.2 Continous Integration
 Set up a continuous integration system that runs the project tests after each commit and displaying on github the status of the build (Preferably use Jenkins).